disconnect/apache-websocket/README.md

 # apache-websocket

-The apache-websocket module is an Apache 2.x server module that may be used to process requests using the WebSocket protocol by an Apache 2.x server.
+The apache-websocket module is an Apache 2.x server module that may be used to process requests using the WebSocket protocol (RFC 6455) by an Apache 2.x server.
 The module consists of a plugin architecture for handling WebSocket messaging.
 Doing so does _not_ require any knowledge of internal Apache structures.

 This implementation supports protocol versions 7, 8, and 13, along with the older draft-76 of the WebSocket protocol.
 Support for draft-75 is disabled by